 Grow Your Own Food for Homecooked Meals

-Kitchen gardens, also known as edible gardens, feature a variety of fruits, vegetables, herbs, edible flowers, and other plants perfect to use in your recipes.
+Kitchen gardens, also known as edible gardens or kitchen herb gardens, feature a variety of fruits, vegetables, herbs, edible flowers, and other plants perfect to use in your recipes.

 Kitchen gardens are not only rewarding but also money savers.
 Instead of having to buy your fruits and vegetables at the grocery store, you can pick them directly from your backyard.
 You won’t be able to buy fresher produce.
 Edible gardens can also include foods that are not just fruits and vegetables.
 You can consider edible flowers, herbs, and even mushrooms.
+Why not do some kitchen gardening?
 All of these foods are easier to grow than you might think and offer you so many benefits:

 What Goes in a